AdobeDocs/commerce-cloud-tools/src/pages/docker/containers/service.md

 - **Docker base image**: [magento/magento-cloud-docker-php][php-cloud], based on the [magento/magento-cloud-docker-php][php-cloud] Docker image
 - **Ports exposed**: None

 The Test container, based on the [magento/magento-cloud-docker-php][php-cloud] Docker image, has a writable file system and is used for application testing in the Cloud Docker environment.
-See [Magento application testing](test-app-mftf.md).
+See [Application testing](../test/application-testing.md).

 ## TLS container